MicrosoftDocs/azure-devops-docs/docs/package/concepts/feeds/upstream-sources.md

 > [!IMPORTANT]
 > Right now, only the nuget.org upstream source guarantees that every package is saved in the feed on first use; the npmjs.com upstream source will be updated early in 2018 to provide the same guarantee.

-Caching can improve download performance and save network bandwidth, esp. for TFS servers located on internal/dedicated networks.
+Saving can improve download performance and save network bandwidth, esp. for TFS servers located on internal/dedicated networks.

 <a name="upstream-metadata-cache"></a>

 ## Upstream metadata cache

 When you configure an upstream source and begin to query it through your feed, the feed will keep a cache of the metadata that you queried (most often, the package you asked for and its available versions) for 24 hours.
-This means that list and ranged queries (like those commonly used in NuGet PackageRef projects) may not include a new version published to the public source within the last 24 hours.
-You can still install new versions by specifying an explicit version in your package install command.
+This means that you may not be able to install a package that was published to the upstream source within the last 24 hours.

 <a name="offline-upstreams"></a>